ParallelMaths/parallel/pages/10-14-proof.md

 ---

-The first triple prime bigger than 50 is 67, 71 and 73.
+The first prime triplet bigger than 50 is 67, 71 and 73.
 :::

 ## 2. The fiendish bus puzzle

 ::: problem id=2_1 marks=3
 __2.1__ Let’s assume that this bus in London, or Edinburgh... or India... or Bangladesh... or Australia... or Lesotho.
-Is driving towards the left or the right?
+Is it driving towards the left or the right?

 ![](/resources/10-14-proof/2-bus.png){image align="center"}